5 Tips to Improve Your Company’s Strategy for Website Recruitment

 “The days of lengthy, time-consuming employment application portals that require a resume attachment and then repetitively request that you outline everything included in said resume is embarrassingly outdated and will reflect negatively on your company culture,” says Gina Hooks, founder of Salient Social, a social media and PR firm.
-A poorly designed portal, adds Hooks, can give the impression that a company is behind the times.
+A poorly designed portal can give the impression that a company is behind the times.

 Need More Website Recruitment Tips?